 They watched the horse’s behavior and discovered that the horses were the most stable when they were facing backwards.
 If a horse was facing backwards during an abrupt stop, it was much better able to remain stable and avoid falling or stumbling.

-For that reason, a horse facing backwards is actually much safer than a forward facing or a sideways facing horse.
+For that reason, a horse facing backwards is actually much safer than a forward-facing or a sideways-facing horse.
 Dr. Sharon Cregrier agrees with this claim - she says, “There have been numerous studies about horse transportation that have shown that horses that travel facing away from the direction of travel have fewer falls and fewer impacts with the horse trailer partitions and dividers.”

-It’s the only horse trailer design that corrects the safety issues that are common in other brands of horse trailers.
-And, even better yet, this innovative trailer can be custom designed to fit your horse’s exact size and temperament.
+It’s the only horse trailer design that corrects the safety issues that are common in other reverse or side load brands of horse trailers.
+And even better yet, this innovative trailer can be custom-designed to fit your horse’s exact size and temperament.

-The SafeTack horse trailer design eliminates this dangerous problem.
+The SafeTack Reverse horse trailer design eliminates this dangerous problem.
 In all reverse slant Double D Trailers, the rear tack storage area is actually attached to the rear door, so it swings out for easy access.
-And, it leaves a wide open loading area so that you and your horse can enter the trailer safely and without fear of an accident.
+And, it leaves a wide open loading area so that you and your horse can enter and exit the trailer safely and without fear of an accident.

-This is a very unnatural movement for horses, especially because they are moving directly into their blind spot, which increases their stress levels and makes them more jumpy and prone to unexpected and dangerous behaviors.
+This is a very unnatural movement for horses, especially because they are moving directly into their blind spot, which increases their stress levels and makes them more prone to unexpected and dangerous behaviors.
 Some horse owners have even reported horses bolting out of the trailer backwards as fast as they can!

 Studies have shown that the unloading process is one of the most stressful moments for horses, precisely because they have to back off the horse trailer backwards.
 A stressful moment for your horse makes for a dangerous moment for you.

 Some horse owners transport their horses facing the rear for longer trips, and forward facing for shorter trips.
 Others load their horses in the backwards facing direction when they know that they won’t be able to unload them from a side door because of limited space at events or competitions.

 This option to use reverse facing or forward facing orientation is also great for transporting a friend's horse.
 If your horse is used to traveling in the rear facing position, but your friend’s horse isn’t - no problem at all!
 You can transport one horse forward facing and one horse facing backwards.

 You’ll be able to access even the horse in the front most position in the trailer easily and quickly in the case of an emergency.
 Travel confidently knowing that your horses are safe and easily accessible at all times.

 In fact, Double D Trailers is known for making the safest horse trailers possible.
 Each and every part of our horse trailers is designed with a specific purpose in mind.
 All Double D Trailers have features like:

 Maybe you need extra storage space for your equipment and tack for your competitions or events.
 Maybe you want a special area for a mini-fridge in your living quarters horse trailer.
-Or maybe you need solar panels or an onboard video camera system to monitor your young horses.
+Or maybe you need an onboard video camera system to monitor your young horses.